CactiChameleon9/PONG-/README.md

 # Why?
 I was too tired to do some actual work, so I made this one evening instead

-# Would I recommend you play this version of PONG?
+# Would I recommend you play this version of PONG!?
 In short, you decide.
 Here are the "features":
 - It has quite slow acceleration on the paddle which can make things interesting (imagine on ice)
 - I think the UI is alright